alanng10/Version/Docue/a.md

 Version has none more alpha element than the Version share by AlanNg to USA govern from yea 1948 to 1962.

 Version has equiv alpha element.

+Version data format can be convert.
+The convert can un mod mine in history.